-The Digital Markets Act is expected to enter into force in the autumn of 2022, which is aimed at preventing large companies from abusing their role as gatekeeper to such platforms.
+The Digital Markets Act is aimed at preventing large companies from abusing their role as gatekeeper to such platforms.

 On the national level, Germany is taking the lead in updating its competition rules in view of the emergence of digital markets.